 I did bottomless brunch at Aster Restaurant with Sarah and Lauren the following weekend.
 Slightly more upper class and much less of the coffee in glasses and tiny stools.
 We had prosecco and white napkins.
 We chose two courses, of which were not big, (you’ll see in the pictures).
 Delicious all the same and we drank a lot of prosecco.
 So depends if you’re more interested in avocado and eggs or prosecco.
 Good value afternoon – recommend booking something like this for 2pm otherwise you’re way too tipsy for any earlier time of the day!
 Good for: atmosphere, bottomless prosecco & feeling upmarket.
 Location: Victoria, very close to the station.

-My final brunch test was this Saturday just gone.
+My final brunch in London test was this Saturday just gone.
 Met my Uncle, pre- Rugby match for breakfast/brunch at the Fire Station at Waterloo.
 Having visited before for burgers and pizza I was surprised during my brunch research* that it had a menu of this kind.
 It was tasty and very well priced.
 We both picked the salt beef hash with an egg.
 A bloody Mary for Bob, and I joined with a little prosecco whilst we munched and caught up.
 Good for: reasonably priced, tasty, plenty of choice including the classic fry up.
 Location: Waterloo, literally at the station.

 *this involved zooming in on my desired area to see which restaurant there are and the googling their menu to see it had brunch on it.